menu

 Glenwood is an urban neighborhood (based on population density) located in Philadelphia, Pennsylvania.

-Glenwood real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) townhomes and apartment complexes/high-rise apartments.
+Glenwood real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) townhomes and single-family homes.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the Glenwood neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
-A number of residences were also built between 1940 and 1969.
+A number of residences were also built between 2000 and the present.

 Notable & Unique Neighborhood Characteristics